besttime-app/BestTime-Documentation/source/includes/_forecastendpoints.md

   &nbsp;
  - venue_info.**venue_address** `string`
    Address of the venue.
 This is the address of the venue as found by the geocoding lookup.
 Note this address could be different than the `venue_address` used as input.
   &nbsp;
+ - venue_info.**venue_address_list** `list`
+   Address of the venue broken down into a list of components.
+Typically contains street address, city/state/zip, and country as separate elements.
+  &nbsp;
  - venue_info.**venue_id** `string`
    Unique BestTime.app venue id.
 The `venue_id` is generated based on the venue name + address geocoding result.
 Therefore, when forecasting the same venue again it results in the same venue id.
 The `venue_id` is the primary input parameter to lookup (query) an existing forecast, using the [query endpoints] (#query-endpoints).